raphui/polar_exporter/README.md

   -h --help     Show this screen.

-  -c --custom=<filepath>   List for sports that is in Polar Personnal Trainer but not in Polar Flow sports list.
+  -c --custom=<filepath>   List for sports that is in Polar Personal Trainer but not in Polar Flow sports list.
 ```